#Article

 Get the Cultural Assessment Template

-Step 4: Calculate Risk Rating
+Step 4: Calculate Risk Ratings for Better Decision-Making

 Assign each hazard with a corresponding risk rating, based on the likelihood and impact you've already calculated.
 For example, a hazard that is very likely to happen and will have major losses will receive a higher risk rating than one that's unlikely and will cause little harm.